gpadolina/DeepLearning-notes/DeepLearning/Fundamentals of Machine Learning.md

 input sample during training.
 After applying dropout, this vector will have a few zero entries distributed at random: for example, [0, 0.5, 1.3, 0, 1.1].
 The *dropout rate* is the fraction of the features that are zeroed out; it's usually set between 0.2 and 0.5.
 At test time, no units are dropped out; instead, the layer's output values are scaled down by a factor equal to the dropout rate, to balance for the fact that more units are active than at training time.

+This technique may seem strange and arbitrary.
+Why would this help reduce overfitting?
+Hinton says he was inspired by a fraud-prevention mechanism used by banks.
+In his own words, "I went to my bank.
+The tellers kept changing and I asked one of them why.
+He said he didn't know but they got moved around a lot.
+I figured it must be because it would require cooperation between employees to successfully defraud the bank.
+This made me realize that randomly removing a different subset of neurons on each example would prevent conspiracies and thus reduce overfitting."
+The core idea is that introducing noise in the output values of layer can break up happenstance that aren't significant, which the network will start memorizing if no noise is present.

+In Keras, you can introduce dropout in a network via the *Dropout* layer, which is applied to the output of the layer right before it.